hammadhaleem/Project-dbms/README.md

 # Project -DBMS
 =============================

-THe project was implemented as a part of Database lab during my undergraduate studies
+The project was implemented as a part of Database lab during my undergraduate studies

 1. Lab project for database lab , uses MYSQL backend and PHP .
 2. Focus on complex quries and database.